Welding Pipe

 levels needed to prevent issues like cracking.

 During AC welding, the additional arc stabilizers and/or iron powder found in these filler metals’ coating make it possible to maintain a stable arc even when the power source cycles through the alternating currents (at up to 120 times per second).
-The welds created with an E7018 stick electrode may not be quite as smooth, however, because of the continuous changes in the direction of the current.
+The welds created with an E7018 stick electrode may not be as smooth, because of continuous changes in the current’s direction.

-To gain the best results, it is always important to follow the manufacturer’s recommendations for operating parameters for the given E7018 stick electrode diameter.
+For the best results, follow the manufacturer’s recommendations for operating parameters for the given E7018 stick electrode diameter.
 Approximations for these parameters are as follows:

 • 3/32 inch – 80 to 100 amps